squirrelphp/strings/README.md

 Generate a random string
 ------------------------

-Generates random strings according to a list of possible characters which can be used.
+Generates random strings according to a list of possible characters allowed in the string.

 With the two included classes (one with unicode support, one for ASCII-only) it is easy to define a random generator with your own set of characters which should be allowed to appear in a random string.
 These are sensible values: